This article was originally published in AQUILA’s 2Q 2022 Austin Office Market Report.

 Q: Is achieving LEED Certification still the goal of many developers trying to build an efficient building, or are there other initiatives that have become more common?

-TOM: LEED certification is not the standard in most cases, it is more of a byproduct of initiatives already being undertaken by developers to improve the efficiency of their building.
+TOM: LEED certification is not the standard in most cases, it is more of a byproduct of initiatives already being undertaken by developers to improve the efficiency of their buildings.
 Developers are recognizing the benefits of higher efficiencies within the building, and if they are planning to hold onto the building for an extended period, they can see those economic benefits add up over time.

 ANDY: The main success of LEED is that it made sustainability a marketable attribute of a building, but now that energy codes have become more strict and the overall idea of sustainability has become more commonplace I would say it has become less of a goal for developers.
 I think we will see more developers aim to attain WELL certification moving forward.
 Whereas LEED is focused on a building’s efficiency, WELL is focused on improving the health and wellness of the people within the building.

 Achieving either certification, of course, requires the developer to implement new and better building systems to create efficiencies that more outdated systems wouldn’t be able to accomplish.
-There are countless areas where improvements are being made, but four key areas of innovation stand out: glass, HVAC systems, water and lighting.
+There are countless areas where improvements are being made, but four key areas of innovation stand out: glass, HVAC systems, water, and lighting.

 Q: How are office developers addressing the issue of sustainability with new technologies and systems?

-BRIAN: In a typical office building in Austin today, the clients and tenant reps usually want floor to ceiling glass all the way around the building, requiring the glass to be a critical piece in contributing to the building’s energy goals.
+BRIAN: In a typical office building in Austin today, the clients and tenant reps usually want floor-to-ceiling glass all the way around the building, requiring the glass to be a critical piece in contributing to the building’s energy goals.
 We are seeing more and more new innovations in glass coatings and design to drive the performance of these windows and make them more efficient.
-The use of double low-e coatings (which reduce the amount of ultraviolet and infrared light passing through the glass) continues to emerge, and I think we’ll see even more triple glazed insulated units in the future.
+The use of double low-e coatings (which reduce the amount of ultraviolet and infrared light passing through the glass) continues to emerge, and I think we’ll see even more triple-glazed insulated units in the future.

-The amount and type of glass not only has an impact on the volume of light entering the building and the views tenants can have from their spaces, but also influences the building’s ability to maintain a constant temperature.
+The amount and type of glass not only has an impact on the volume of light entering the building and the views tenants can have from their spaces but also influences the building’s ability to maintain a constant temperature.
 Because of this, a building’s HVAC system needs to be both efficient and robust, especially in office buildings where glass makes up the majority of the outside walls.

-BRIAN: As far as HVAC, in Austin we are starting to see the use of variable refrigerant flow (VRF) systems.
+BRIAN: As far as HVAC, in Austin, we are starting to see the use of variable refrigerant flow (VRF) systems.
 Other markets have been a little ahead of Austin in using these, but we are starting to see clients here adopting these systems in the last year to year and a half.
 They offer higher efficiency in terms of energy use, as well as being a more compact system.
-This is appealing because it takes up less space in the ceiling, which means it becomes possible to do higher ceilings, or even add an additional floor in some cases.
+This is appealing because it takes up less space in the ceiling, which means it becomes possible to do higher ceilings or even add an additional floor in some cases.